 A goal for RiverCOG over the next two years is to more closely examine local and regional planning, and conservation and development land use policies, to identify best practices for zoning regulations, climate adaptation, building codes, and public work policies that can work to enhance the viability of the region's transportation network.
-Through RiverCOG's work with the "Shoreline Basic Needs Task Force" and other regional housing groups, an important work item in the next two years includes a regional housing analysis that incorporates study of existing housing stock, opportunities for existing Brownfields or Greyfields especially along transit corridors.
+Through RiverCOG's work with the "Shoreline Basic Needs Task Force" and other regional housing groups, an important work item in the next two years includes incorporating strategies from the Regional Housing Plan especially along transit corridors and in low income areas.
 Brownfield or Greyfield land is defined as economically obsolescent, outdated, failing, moribund or underused real estate assets or land.
 This data will be used to update the Regional Plan of Conservation and Development (RPOCD)

-Over 2022 and 2023, RiverCOG will continue to incorporate transportation planning into the writing of the RPOCD.
+Over 2024 and 2025, RiverCOG will continue to incorporate transportation planning into the writing of other regional studies.
 Additionally, the region's Land Trust Exchange comprehensive conservation plan identifies methods for mitigating transportation impacts on wildlife corridors, forest fragmentation, and water quality.
 RiverCOG's wildlife and water resources are a sustainable economic asset for Connecticut.
-RiverCOG will provide transportation data and staff support for implementing recommendations from GrowSmart the region's Strategic Economic Growth Plan.
+RiverCOG will provide transportation data and staff support for implementing recommendations from GrowSmart and the region's new Comprehensive Economic Development Strategy (CEDS)